 A King named Shivadeva in the 12th century is said to have reconstructed the temple again in wood.
 Then in the 13th century King Ananta Malla built the elaborate roof during the great artistic period of Nepal.
 Later this wooden temple was damaged by termites and fully rebuilt in the 17th century.

-For any tourist visiting the Pashupatinath complex it's important to realize that it a "complex" and not just a single temple.
+For any tourist visiting the Pashupatinath complex it's important to realize that it is a "complex" and not just a single temple.
 That's one of the reasons tour guides fail so miserably to make the effort in exploring the entire areas - it's huge!
 So most just show the outside of the Pashupatinath temple (because you can't go in!).
 And, the ghats or cremation area.
 So it's far better to bring a written guidebook with you than to hire a guide for this area.

 - The Pashupatinath Ghats for a look at ritual cremations